andreros/react-news-platform-example-app/README.md

 - `Formik` to validate form data on the client side before submitting to the backend;
 - `React-Toastify` to show pop-up notifications throughout the application everytime the user needs feedback about a performed operation;
+- `Statoscope` to generate reports about the application;

 ## Server Application Tech Stack